CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

   <img src="images/time-boids-nonvisual.png">
 </p>

-These 2 figures show that the  Step simulation time grows as the # of boids grows.
+These 2 figures show that the  step simulation time grows as the # of boids grows.
 The Naive method become much more slower when the # of boids is big enough.
 And the advantage of the coherent method is more obvious for large # of boids.

 ### 4. Step simulation time with increasing block size